Quantifying Noise of Dynamic Vision Sensor: Detrended Fluctuation Analysis

 \section{Detrended Fluctuation Analysis}

 Detrended Fluctuation Analysis (DFA) \cite{Peng1994} is a statistical method to discover long-term correlations in a time series.
 DFA is numerously exemplified: anaerobic threshold derived from heart rate variabilities \cite{Rogers2020-jn}, earthquakes \cite{Kataoka2021}, lightning thunderstorms flash sequences in atmosphere science \cite{Gou2018lightningflash}, financial markets \cite{Shrestha2021finance}.
 In image processing, Ramirez \cite{Ramirez2005} explored DFA at describing roughness of images.
 Technical aspects are given by Hu \cite{Hu2001} and Kantelhardt \cite{Kantelhardt2001}.
-For DVS applications, the DFA has not been yet published.
+For DVS applications, the DFA has not been yet applied.

-Let $x$ be a random variable, and there is a finite series composed of $x$: In the case of DVS, there is a time series of events, and as a random variable $x$ stands a time interval $\delta t_i=t_i-t_{i-1}$ between adjacent events.
+Let $x$ be a random variable, and there is a finite series composed of $x$: In the case of DVS, there is a time series of events, and as a random variable $x$ stands a time interval $\delta t_i=t_i-t_{i-1}$ between adjacent events, \bluecolor{which is convenient because of then DFA cumulative sums are given by $t_i$}.

 Let $X$ be a new random variable equal to a cumulative sum, $X_1 = x_1$, $X_2 = x_1 + x_2$, $\dots$, $X_N = x_1 + x_2 + \dots + x_N$.
 Notice that for a DVS stream, the cumulative sums are exactly timestamps: $X_i =t_i$.
 Compose a cumulative series: Series (\ref{eq:X}) is partitioned in local segments of equal length $n$, and an independent least-square fit (local trend) is performed inside the $k$-th segment, $1 \le k \le \lfloor N/n \rfloor$.
 Let $\hat{X}_{i}$ be the values predicted by a local trend, then, $(X_i-\hat{X}_{i})$ are detrended fluctuations.
 Mean \textit{local} fluctuation of the $k$-th segment is: and the mean \textit{total} fluctuation depending on $n$ is averaged over all mean $k$ local fluctuations: